rukundoeric/covid19_updates_info_scraper/README.md

 #  Covid19-Updates-Info (Scraper)

-This is tool will help you to scrap covid19 updates information from [worldometers](https://www.worldometers.info/coronavirus/) and store them in a json file where you can be able to interact with them very easy.
+This tool will help you to scrap covid19 updates information from [worldometers](https://www.worldometers.info/coronavirus/) and store them in a json file where you can be able to interact with them very easy.

 ## Built With